Permutation Relations of Yangian Invariants, Unitarity Cuts, and Scattering Amplitudes: Conclusion and Outlook

 In this paper we present a new and useful permutation relation of Yangian Invariants.
 Different from KK and BCJ relations working at the level of amplitudes, it unveils a relation between two Yangian Invariants with two consecutive legs exchanged.
 Interesting properties governing the permutations of Yangian Invariants can be uncovered in the bipartite on-shell diagram.
 For instance all Yangian Invariants have at least one ``box'' connecting to two external legs.
 When these two legs are exchanged the Grassmannian matrix does not change but maintain the same geometric property.
 The two Yangians are related by a simple kinematic factor which can be calculated recursively by BCFW method.

 However, it is not always obvious to find the ``box'' due to the equivalence of bipartite on-shell diagrams.
 To this end we give a simple criterion from the associated permutation to check whether a given pair of consecutive legs are connected to a ``box''.
 Because all consecutive legs in MHV amplitudes\footnote{MHV amplitudes have only one Yangian Invariant which is itself} lie in a ``box,'' we can exchange any two legs at the expense of the kinematic factor.
 Most importantly, for a general diagram, if we exchange two lines--either internal or external--connecting to a ``box'' the geometry of the underlying Grassmannian will not be affected.
-This property can be interpreted as a new generator of equivalence in bipartite on-shell diagram--apart from square moves and mergers already observed in~\cite{NimaGrass}.
+This property can be interpreted as a new generator of new kind of equivalence relation in bipartite on-shell diagram--other than the square moves and mergers already observed in~\cite{NimaGrass}.

 In the case of NMHV amplitudes there will be a special case--but only one case--that cannot be molded into a ``box.''
 There arises a second basic building block in bipartite diagram, a ``bridged twin-box'' (Fig.~\ref{fig:NMHVBiBox}), the permutation relation of which is discussed in Section~\ref{sec:BridgeBiBox}.
 With these two permutation relations we can resolve all permutations in NMHV amplitudes in the process of constructing their total on-shell integrals.